Business Administration

 Lower Division Prerequisites

 The prerequisites listed below are required for the major.
-All prerequisites must be completed with a letter grade of C- or higher, no more than five years before starting the Business major.
+All prerequisites must be completed at UC Berkeley with a letter grade of C- or higher, no more than five years before starting the Business major.
 For further information regarding the prerequisites and the admissions, please see the program's website.

 ECON 1Introduction to Economics4